4 Types of Office Automation

-With some form of remote work likely to become the norm, organizations will increasingly turn to office automation solutions that streamline communication.
+Now in 2023, remote work has become the norm, which is, of course, a reason to consider new resources and ways of managing your office, especially when it comes to communication.
+This is why so many organizations increasingly turn to office automation solutions that streamline communication.
 Some common examples include video conferencing solutions such as Zoom or Microsoft Teams or collaboration platforms like Slack.
 But in addition to these office automation tools, low-code development tools such as business process management (BPM) software will help organizations to improve their workflows.

 Image processing and document storage solutions include technologies such as document workflow management systems and imaging tools such as scanners and video capture cards.
 Organizations that continue to rely on paper-based or unstandardized processes experience excessive costs, lost productivity, costly errors, and compliance issues.

 A document workflow management system makes it easy to store, search for, and retrieve documents.
 But more than that, it boosts compliance by maintaining an audit trail and eliminates manual data entry tasks through features such as optical character recognition (OCR) and intelligent character recognition (ICR).